qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 ## Remote people - find things that leave traces

-For instance interactive boards (e.g. miro) in addition to ticketing systems that may not leave enough traces for others to follow.
+For instance interactive boards (e.g. Miro) in addition to ticketing systems that may not leave enough traces for others to follow.

 <a id="org3489a6b"></a>